DHRI-Curriculum/NLTK_DHRI/README.md

 ## Before you get started

-If you do not have experience or basic knowledge of the following workshops, you may want to look into those before you start with Introduction to Text Analysis with Python and NLTK:
+If you do not have experience or basic knowledge of the following workshops, you may want to look into those before you start with Text Analysis with Python and NLTK:

 - [Introduction to Python](https://github.com/DHRI-Curriculum/python) workshop (required)
 - [Introduction to the Command Line](https://github.com/DHRI-Curriculum/command-line) workshop (recommended)